xterm-x11/docs/docs/copy-paste.md

 `XTerm*multiClickTime:` `250` (implicit default is `250` milliseconds)

-See XTerm's manpage for explanations on [pointer usage](https://invisible-island.net/xterm/manpage/xterm.html#h2-POINTER-USAGE)
+See XTerm's manpage for explanations of these parameters in the section on [pointer usage](https://invisible-island.net/xterm/manpage/xterm.html#h2-POINTER-USAGE)

-       cutToBeginningOfLine (class CutToBeginningOfLine)
-               If "false", triple clicking to select a line selects only from the current word forward.
-If "true", the entire line is selected.
-The default is "true".